40+ Cybersecurity Statistics for 2026 and Beyond

 The human element plays a pivotal role in cyber security.
 Whether it's the shortage of skilled professionals, insider threats, or the future direction of cybersecurity roles, understanding the human capital dimension is vital.
 These statistics bring to light these aspects.

-13% of businesses say they review the risks posed by their immediate supplier.
+• 14% of businesses say they review the risks posed by their immediate supplier and 7% look to their wider supply chain.
 (GOV.UK)

 Protecting Your Business From Cyber Security Threats